to Build is to invest in the future.

 Pitch yourself.
 Learn with purpose.
 Grow with impact.

-Have a passion for finance, social impact, and real-world learning?
+Have a passion for social impact and real-world learning?
 We have an opportunity to work on international education projects, support nonprofit fundraising models, and gain hands-on experience in accounting, payments, budgeting, and financial analysis.

 Financial Assistant On-the-Ground Oversight